Memorial Day Getaways Around Georgia

 Go Glamping on Lake Lanier

 For something a little different, rent a houseboat on Lake Lanier.
-After cruising around the lake, there are lots of different activities available at the Lanier Islands Resort, such as kayaking, golf, horseback riding, zip-lining and the Margaritaville at Lanier Islands water park.
+After cruising around the lake, there are lots of different activities available at the Lanier Islands Resort, such as kayaking, golf, horseback riding, zip-lining, and the Fins Up Water Park at Margaritaville at Lanier Islands.
 Or, you can go camping at a number of campgrounds on the lake such as Don Carter State Park and Timberline Glamping Co.

 Plan a getaway with these 8 Amazing Ways to Go Camping Without a Tent.